 Early marriages often take place in environments marked by emotional pressure applied by the immediate and extended family, and threats and even violence in the event of non-compliance; in cases of abduction for forced marriage, the marriage itself is an act of violence, and may be accompanied by sexual, physical, and psychological violence.
-In each of the country fact sheets, examples are given of child spouses who were married against their will, or who married in situations that amount to coercion.
-This is particularly evident in the case studies from Azerbaijan, Kazakhstan, the Kyrgyz Republic, of one Kyrgyz respondent, 'someone else's problem'.
+11 of one Kyrgyz respondent, 'someone else's problem'.
 While the marriage may not necessarily involve physical force, the girl is pressured into accepting its inevitability, and it may realistically appear to be the only option available, as this extract from an interview carried out with a child spouse in the former Yugoslav Republic of Macedonia illustrates: